iuravic/duktig-skeleton-web-app/README.md

 <a name="example-project-functionalities"></a>
 # Example project functionalities

 Within this package several functionalities are implemented as simple show-case examples.
-These can be looked up for "how-tos", they can be modified, or simply removed from your project.
+These can be looked up as the "how-tos", they can be modified, or simply removed from your project.
 Basically they should serve to show a quick way around building apps with the Duktig framework.

-Following is a quick list of available functionalities.
+Following is a quick list of those functionalities.

 ## Core services